kritsanaphat/Bankking-Backend/README.md

 ## About Code

 ## Paymet Transaction
-- create Transaction. '''Payment'''
+- create Transaction. (payment transaction)
-- get All Transaction.
+- get All Transaction. (transaction backend)
-- get Transaction By Months.
+- get Transaction By Months. (transaction backend)

 ## UserNotifican Transaction
--
+- check if the notification has been read or not.
+(Home / Homeshop)

+## Payment Gateway Transaction
+- check if the payment gateway has been Finish or not.

+## Otp Transaction
+- create OTP Transaction (account backend)

+##